point-4ward/Home-Assistant/extras/github_resources/readme_files/configuration.md

 There are various ways to split the configuration.yaml in to smaller chunks with !include statements, this is detailed here > https://home-assistant.io/docs/configuration/splitting_configuration/

 I've chosen to split the configuration in to packages (detailed here > https://home-assistant.io/docs/configuration/packages/ ), and create devices or utilities by grouping components and sensors together.
 These are placed in a folder called `packages/` .
+Where a config item is really long (like the list if ir codes to control my AV devices) I have used includes to keep things neat.

-I then have an `extras/` folder that contains my bash scripts and github resources (including a redacted version of my `secrets.yaml` ).
+I then have an `extras/` folder that contains my bash scripts, includes and github resources (including a redacted version of my `secrets.yaml` ).
 I also have a `private/` folder that contains things relevant to my installation but I don't want to upload to github as they contain sensitive information and sanitised versions will be of no use to anyone.

 The end result looks like this: